4 Action list

 Functionality Overview:

-file within the concatenated file should be annotated and assigned to specific biological samples, studied conditions, etc. Additionally, users must provide a metadata file (in .xlsx
+This panel allows users to import a concatenated Flow Cytometry Standard (.fcs) file representing a complete experiment.
+Each .fcs file within the concatenated file should be annotated and assigned to specific biological samples, studied conditions, etc. Additionally, users must provide a metadata file (in .xlsx or .csv format) containing an .fcs ID to identify the origin of cells.

 Instructions: